“I don’t have savings”: How one LA restaurant’s workers are coping with the closing

 Kunkle just turned 26 and will be bumped off her father’s health care plan at the end of March.
 Salazar’s health care plan for its employees is scant at best.
 Only full-time staff is eligible, just the managers and a handful of cooks—all front of house employees work part-time—and the coverage offered is only narrowly cheaper than external options, according to employees who used the plan.

-Following the impact of coronavirus, Billy Silverman, Salazar’s principle owner and the son of producer and studio executive Fred Silverman (All in the Family, The Mary Tyler Moore Show, M*A*S*H), would consider providing health care to part-time workers too.
+Following the impact of coronavirus, Billy Silverman, Salazar’s principal owner and the son of producer and studio executive Fred Silverman (All in the Family, The Mary Tyler Moore Show, M*A*S*H), would consider providing health care to part-time workers too.

 Silverman says the small business loans included in the $2 trillion stimulus package President Trump signed into law last Friday mean Salazar can survive, for now.
 The restaurant owes its employees two weeks of paid leave on April 2, as mandated by the Families First Coronavirus Response Act, and the restaurant “just barely” has the cash to pay it, he says, in large part because Salazar enjoyed a warm, and thus busy, February.
 That the loans come as tax credits, though, means restaurants without the cash on hand will close or turn to layoffs, he imagines.